 Don’t start with a big program.
 Don’t suddenly think you can add to your church budget and begin.
 Start personally and start in your home.
 I dare you.
 I dare you in the name of Jesus Christ.
 Do what I am going to suggest.
 Begin by opening your home for community. . . .
 You don’t need a big program.
 You don’t have to convince your session or board.
 All you have to do is open your home and begin.
 And there is no place in God’s world where there are no people who will come and share a home as long as it is a real home.

 Join in with the cultural events in your neighborhood.
 The chances are food will be involved somewhere, because food is such a powerful bond.
 Look for opportunities to reinterpret what is happening in biblical categories.
 In Acts 14 Paul addresses the people of Lystra.
 They want to worship him and Barnabas as gods because the two healed a crippled man.
 Paul calls on them to turn from idolatry, and then says that God “did not leave himself without witness, for he did good by giving you rains from heaven and fruitful seasons, satisfying your hearts with food and gladness” (Acts 14:17).
 How many evangelistic messages have you heard along these lines? “[God] provides you with plenty of food and fills your hearts with joy” (NIV).
 So let’s give thanks to him rather than worshiping “vain things” (v.
 15).
 We should engage in party evangelism.

-This is an excerpt from Tim Chester's A Meal with Jesus: Discovering Grace, Community, and Mission around the Table.
+Excerpt from A Meal with Jesus: Discovering Grace, Community, and Mission around the Table by Tim Chester.